28 Oct Insurance Benefit Questions for Midwifery Care

 The policy has already begun (date it began) and there are no pre-existing waiting periods or conditions that need to be met for prenatal care, labor, delivery, or postpartum.

-This use to be an issue more before the Affordable Care Act went into effect.
+This used to be an issue more before the Affordable Care Act went into effect.
 Now most plans do not consider pregnancy as a pre-existing condition.

 In general, HSAs/FSAs can be used to pay for midwifery care.